 - If you are a person of faith, what does your faith teach about these issues?
 Is it important that your faith community and your clergy support you in this process?
 Will they?

 - What will happen to your child(ren) if you divorce or separate?
 What will happen if you and/or your partner or spouse dies or faces catastrophic long-term illness?

 - What benefits, if any, does your employer provide for new parents, and for children of same sex couples?

 It's a lot of information to consider, but well worth the time.

-Ken Mosesian is the Executive Director of The American Fertility Association (The AFA).
-The AFA www.theafa.org/library has a library filled with articles, fact sheets, and HD videos on LGBT Family Building, Third Party Reproduction, and Adoption.
-You can also click “Find a Professional” on the homepage www.theafa.org to search for LGBT-friendly providers in your area.
+Ken Mosesian is the Executive Director of Path2Parenthood (P2P).
+Path2Parenthood, www.path2parenthood.org/library has a library filled with articles, fact sheets, and HD videos on LGBT Family Building, Third Party Reproduction, and Adoption.
+You can also click "Find a Professional" on the homepage www.path2parenthood.org to search for LGBT-friendly providers in your area.